VNG-Realisatie/nlx/docs/docs/nlx-in-production/request-a-production-cert.md

 ## Environments

-Inways and outways use the `DIRECTORY_REGISTRATION_ADDRESS` and `DIRECTORY_INSPECTION_ADDRESS` settings to connect to the directory.
+Inways and outways use the `DIRECTORY_ADDRESS` setting to connect to the directory.
 Use the following values to connect to the (pre-)production environments:

 **Pre-production**
-- directory-inspection-api.preprod.nlx.io
-- directory-registration-api.preprod.nlx.io
+- directory-api.preprod.nlx.io

 **Production**
-- directory-inspection-api.nlx.io
-- directory-registration-api.nlx.io
+- directory-api.nlx.io